fennicfox/love2d-lua/README.md

 I use this respository for future reference of useful code I have created.
 The idea of this is to generally learn and mess around in the LÖVE 2D 11.0 engine as well.

 ## Practice Game
 I'm practicing developing mock games like this one here.
 In this game, I have a level editor where I can create a level and save it to a file.
 The levels can then be played in the actual game itself.
 I plan to make the level editor quite complex and put in as much utility as possible as I'm learning quite a lot from it.
 I am learning how to create simple and fluid interaction with the application so it's easy to use.
 I'm learning also learning a lot about 2D vectors and the typical problems you will face with them.
 For example, you have to consider scaling the UI to different window sizes / resolution.
 It's quite satisfying to get level editor view interaction working.
 I've learnt how to zoom, pan and even scroll.
+I also implemented discord rich presence.
+Every 2 seconds, my game alerts discord how many deaths I have and displays it to my friends.
+A lot can be done with this API like quickly joining, spectating or viewing the state that a player is in.
 ### Level Editor:
 ![Alt Text](https://media.giphy.com/media/5nvUszACUc4SVw4dMT/giphy.gif)